 Best movies & TV Shows like Foxes: Their Secret World

 A unique, carefully handpicked, selection of the best movies like Foxes: Their Secret World Starring Steve Backshall, and more.
-If you liked Foxes: Their Secret World then you may also like: The Wild Thornberrys Movie, The Adventures of the Wilderness Family, Born in China, The Food of the Gods, Monte Walsh and many more popular movies featured on this list.
+If you liked Foxes: Their Secret World then you may also like: Born in China, Monte Walsh, The Greatest Wildlife Show on Earth, Inside the Perfect Predator, David Attenborough: A Life on Our Planet and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 In this unique series, Steve Backshall explores every aspect of fox life; an animal that's a true natural history success.
 The fox is secretive, spending much of its life out of sight.
 In this engaging two part special, we explore the life of these often vilified and misunderstood creatures.
 We’ll witness a vixen give birth in an underground den, see five cubs take their first steps outside, share the magic of rural encounters and witness the harsh dangers a city fox faces in our human world - from cubs being severely entangled in football goals to an adult fox trapped in barbed wire.
 There’s inner city fox rivalry and a unique opportunity which allows us to follow the life of seven rescued siblings from just nine days old to taking their first steps back into the wild.